Nissan Cefiro: First generation (A31, 1988–1994)

-Nissan released the A31 series Cefiro sedan to Japan on September 1, 1988, sharing its transmission, chassis, engine and suspension with the R32 Skyline, F31 Leopard, and C33 Laurel — except the diesel engine, which was available only in the Laurel.
+Nissan released the A31 series Cefiro sedan to Japan in September 1988, sharing its transmission, chassis, engine and suspension with the Skyline (R32) and Laurel (C33) — except the diesel engine, which was available only in the Laurel.
 The ATTESA E-TS AWD drivetrain was offered after the mid-model refresh and was borrowed from the Skyline, which the Laurel traditionally shared.

-The Cefiro rivaled the Toyota Mark II, the luxurious Toyota Cresta and performance Toyota Chaser triplets, with Nissan offering the Cefiro as a comparable fourth alternative to the Laurel, Skyline, and Leopard models, selling each vehicle at a separate Nissan dealership (Nissan Store for the Laurel and the Leopard coupe, Nissan Prince Store for the Skyline, and Nissan Satio Store for the Cefiro).
-This marketing approach of offering four different versions of the exact vehicle was used earlier with the Nissan Bluebird/Auster/Stanza/Violet RWD sedans during the 1970s.
+The Cefiro rivaled the Toyota Mark II (X80), the luxurious Toyota Cresta (X80) and performance Toyota Chaser (X80) triplets, with Nissan offering the Cefiro as a comparable third alternative to the Laurel and Skyline models, selling each vehicle at a separate Nissan dealership (Nissan Store for the Laurel, Nissan Prince Store for the Skyline, and Nissan Satio Store for the Cefiro).
+This marketing approach of offering three different versions of the exact vehicle was used earlier with the Auster/Stanza/Violet (A10) RWD sedans during the 1980s.

-The model code "A31" was chosen as the number combination "A30" was previously used by the 1967–1971 Nissan Gloria soon after Nissan had merged with the Prince Motor Company.
-The Cefiro took the top-level position at Nissan Satio Store as its exterior dimensions were the same as the luxury sedans Nissan Cedric (exclusive to Nissan Store) and the Nissan Gloria (exclusive to Nissan Prince Store) locations on a shorter wheelbase, and replaced the Nissan Stanza.
+The model code "A31" was chosen as the number combination "A30" was previously used by the 1967–1971 Gloria soon after Nissan had merged with the Prince Motor Company.
+The Cefiro took the top-level position at Nissan Satio Store as its exterior dimensions were the same as the luxury sedans Cedric (Y31) (exclusive to Nissan Store) and the Gloria (exclusive to Nissan Prince Store) locations on a shorter wheelbase, and replaced the Stanza (T12).